PeterEB/coap-shepherd/README.md

 ### cnode.observeReq(path[, callback])
 Start observing an Object Instance or a Resource on the Client Device. **coap-shepherd** don't support the observation on an Object at this moment.

+**Note**

+* Server always re-initiate observation requests for the previous observations whenever client registers.
+* When a client deregisters, server will assume past states are nullified including the previous observations.

 **Arguments:**

 1. `path` (_String_): path of the allocated Object Instance or Resource on the remote Client Device.